ambuda-org/vidyut/README.md

 ### [`vidyut-lipi`][vidyut-lipi]

-`vidyut-lipi` is an experimental Sanskrit transliteration library that also supports many of the scripts used within the Indosphere.
-Our goal is to provide a standard transliterator for the Sanskrit ecosystem that is easy to bind to other programming languages.
+`vidyut-lipi` is a transliteration library for Sanskrit and Pali that also supports many of the scripts used within the Indosphere.
+Our goal is to provide a standard transliterator that is easy to bind to other programming languages.

 For details, see the [vidyut-lipi README][vidyut-lipi].